 My name is Laura.
 I founded Sew Different nearly 3 years ago when my passion for sewing, fabric and clothes was starting to consume every moment of my life.
 I have always drafted my own patterns and I decided it was time to share them with you!

-I am based up in the north of England in the beautiful Yorkshire countryside – shown here as the backdrop for two of my favourite handmade garments – my polar bear coat and the Tulip Dress (coming soon).
+I am based up in the north of England in the beautiful Yorkshire countryside – shown here as the backdrop for two of my favourite handmade garments – my polar bear coat and the Tulip Dress (which is now my best selling pattern).

 I always wanted to be able to recreate the clothes I bought from my favourite shops.
 You will see on my blog that my patterns are inspired by things I have bought on the high street, or just gazed longingly at in Vogue.
 As a seamstress, I have got better over the years.
 I’m not really a technical expert – it is the “sculpture with fabric” element that attracts me – the drape, shape and texture of every piece of fabric.